List of brunch foods

 This is a list of brunch foods and dishes.
-Brunch is a combination of breakfast and lunch eaten usually during the late morning but it can extend to as late as 2 pm and 8 pm on the East Coast, although some restaurants may extend the hours to a later time.
-The word is a portmanteau of breakfast and lunch.
+Brunch is a combination of breakfast and lunch eaten usually during the late morning.
 Brunch originated in England in the late 1800s, served in a buffet style manner, and became popular in the United States in the 1930s.
+Brunch is also served in cafes and restaurants across the world.

 Brunch foods and dishes

 The following foods are often served for brunch.